-Take-Two buys mobile gaming publisher Social Point for up to $276M
+Take-Two buys mobile games publisher Social Point for up to $276M

 Pinterest begins rolling out search ads for keywords and shopping campaigns

 Some more consolidation is afoot in the gaming industry.
-Take-Two Interactive, the games maker behind big titles like Grand Theft Auto, Civilization and BioShock that once rebuffed a $2 billion acquisition offer itself from EA, has made a definitive move into the world of mobile gaming: it has acquired Social Point, a publisher based out of Barcelona, for $250 million with additional earn-outs of up to $25.9 million.
+Take-Two Interactive, the games maker behind big titles like Grand Theft Auto, Civilization and BioShock that once rebuffed a $2 billion acquisition offer from EA, has made a definitive move into the world of mobile gaming: it has acquired Social Point, a publisher based out of Barcelona, for $250 million with additional earn-outs of up to $25.9 million.

 This is a good exit for SocialPoint, which had raised less than $45 million (investors included Highland in Europe, 83 North, Greylock and Nauta Capital) since being founded in 2008.